reduxjs/redux/docs/tutorials/quick-start/quick-start-part-6.md

 - `signal`: An `AbortController.signal` function that can be used to cancel an in-progress request.
 - `rejectWithValue`: a utility that helps customize the contents of a `rejected` action if the thunk receives an error.

-(If you're writing a thunk by hand instead of using `createAsyncThunk, the thunk function will get`(dispatch, getState)` as separate arguments, instead of putting them together in one object.)
+(If you're writing a thunk by hand instead of using `createAsyncThunk`, the thunk function will get`(dispatch, getState)` as separate arguments, instead of putting them together in one object.)

 :::info